One Day in Sydney: Gardens, Bridges and the Opera House

 One day in Sydney

 If Clark Griswald ever vacations down under, he could do a pedestrian version of Big Ben – Parliament with the Sydney Opera House and the Harbor Bridge as stand ins.
 Our last day in Australia was spent rising early to see the morning sun reflect on the tiles that encase the Opera House.
 We arrived so early that hardly one tourist was out, making for some great pictures and lessening our embarrassing voices as we tried to sing opera.
+Here’s everything you need to know to spend one day in Sydney.

 One Day in Sydney